 Media literacy has been defined as "the ability to access, analyze, evaluate, create, and act using all forms of communication."
 It can empower people to be critical and mindful media users, as well as engaged citizens.
-This course will introduce students to the broad field of media literacy, engage students in activities that promote mindful media use, and encourage students to embrace mindfulness as a practice and lens through which to better understand media literacy and media-related behaviors.
-Prerequisite: CA 100.
-Offered every other spring semester.
+This course will introduce students to the broad field of media literacy, engage students in activities that promote mindful media use, and encourage students to embrace mindfulness as a practice and lens with which to better understand media literacy and media-related behaviors.
 Three credits.

-CA-309 SOCIAL MEDIA CULTURE
+CA-309 DIGITAL CULTURE

-This course will examine how social media has affected the way we communicate by studying topics such as 'catfishing,' digital cinema, file sharing, mash-ups, participatory culture, and viral videos.
+This course will examine how digital media has affected the way we communicate by studying topics such as 'catfishing,' digital cinema, file sharing, mash-ups, participatory culture, and viral videos.
 Students will also examine what effects this new type of communication has had on our culture.
 Working as part of a group, they will develop strategies for creating their own social media campaign.
-Prerequisites: CA 130.
-Offered every other spring semester.
+Prerequisites: CA 100 and CA 130.
 Three credits.